nuclearsandwich/bonk/README.md

 ## Disclaimer

 Don't trust this gem with nuclear submarine controls.
-I seriously conceived it and wrote it after two train rides and a late night conversation with my very annoyed girlfriend.
+I seriously conceived it and wrote it over two train rides after a late night conversation with my none too amused girlfriend.

 ## Contributing